Tskit for phylogenetics#

 Roots and multiroot trees#

-In tskit, Roots of trees are defined with respect to the sample nodes.
+In tskit, tree roots are defined with respect to the sample nodes.
 In particular, if we move back in time along the tree branches from a sample, the oldest node that we encounter is defined as a root.
 The ID of a root can be obtained using Tree.root:

 print("The root node of the following tree has ID", tree.root)